-Many conservative Pakistani families believe that women are expected to go along with arranged marriages, making it rare to marry out of love.
+Many conservative Pakistani families believe that women are expected to agree to arranged marriages.
 It is considered dishonorable for a woman to fall in love and choose her own husband.
 This can lead to “honor killing,” which is what the family of Saba Maqsood attempted.

 Maqsood suffered injuries to her hand and cheek, but is in stable condition.